Skip to main content

 Symptoms usually start 1-14 days after exposure to Listeria in non-pregnant individuals.
 In pregnant women, it can take up to 4 weeks.

 Listeria is found in the environment and animals can also carry the bacteria.
-Listeria can be found in a variety of foods, such as uncooked meats fruits and vegetables, as well as in processed foods that become contaminated after processing, such as soft cheeses, deli meats and hotdogs and refrigerated seafood.
+Listeria can be found in a variety of foods, such as uncooked meats fruits and vegetables, as well as in processed foods that become contaminated after processing, such as soft cheeses, deli meats, hotdogs and refrigerated seafood.
 Unpasteurized (raw) milk or foods made from unpasteurized milk may contain Listeria.

 Even with prompt treatment, some infections result in death, especially in seniors and those with weakened immune systems.